What Type of Exercise Is Best for Weight Loss?

-Now that I’ve gotten older I have switched teams and am a die-hard cardio fiend (in the form of Spinning® and cycling).
-How and when this traitorous change happened I am not sure.
-All I know is that I’ve played on both sides equally and aerobic exercise is now my drug, I mean exercise, of choice.
+Now that I've gotten older I have switched teams and am a die-hard cardio fiend (Spinning and outdoor cycling, woot!).
+How and when this traitorous change happened, I’m not sure.
+All I know is that I've played on both sides equally and aerobic exercise is now my drug, I mean exercise, of choice.

-There are many variables and subcultures even in the respective camps (high intensity training, super slow training, aerobic zone training, interval training) and I am not going to get into those now.
+There are many subcultures even in each respective camp (high intensity training, super slow training, aerobic zone training, interval training) and I’m not going to get into those now.
 Like everything relating to losing weight, becoming healthier and living a full life, the letter B is our friend.
 B is for balance.
 No one wants a one-sided relationship, and that includes your body.

-To lose weight, and maintain what you’ve lost, you need both aerobic exercise and weight training.
-It’s that simple.
-Weight training gives you a longer calorie burn after exercising, while aerobic activity burns off large amounts of calories instantly.
+To lose weight and maintain what you've lost, you need both aerobic exercise and weight training.
+It's that simple.
+Weight training gives you a longer calorie burn after exercising, while aerobic activity burns off a large number of calories instantly.
 They really are the yin and yang to each other.

 If you were to ask strength training and aerobic exercise to sell you on their benefits, their answers would be this: